mblackman/vqgan-clip/README.md

 # Notes

-On Windows 10 to get pytorch with Cuda support, run this command:
+If you have a beefy GPU, you will want to process on that.
+Check if your GPU supports Cuda.
+To Install CUDA on Windows 10 to get pytorch with Cuda support, run this command:

 `pip install torch==1.9.0+cu102 torchvision==0.10.0+cu102 torchaudio===0.9.0 -f https://download.pytorch.org/whl/torch_stable.html`